Why is Health and Safety Training Important in UK Workplaces 2026

 Health and Safety Training Examples

-Health and safety training encompasses programmes addressing specific workplace risks and general safety awareness, for example, manual handling training teaches proper lifting techniques to prevent back injuries - one of the most frequent workplace accidents in the UK - whereas fire safety training covers evacuation procedures, prevention, and correct use of fire extinguishers.
+Health and safety training encompasses programmes addressing specific workplace risks and general safety awareness, for example, manual handling training teaches proper lifting techniques to prevent back injuries, one of the most frequent workplace accidents in the UK, whereas fire safety training covers evacuation procedures, prevention, and correct use of fire extinguishers.

-First aid training equips employees with life-saving skills if a persons was to suffer an emergency or health risk such as a stroke, choking or work injury whilst working at height training addresses risks from ladders, scaffolding, and elevated platforms.
+First aid training equips employees with life-saving skills if a person was to suffer an emergency or health risk such as a stroke, choking or work injury whilst working at height training addresses risks from ladders, scaffolding, and elevated platforms.

 Industry-specific examples include training for workplaces handling chemicals, confined space training for utilities workers, and display screen equipment training for office environments.